htdebeer/paru/index.md

 There are no frequently asked questions at the moment.
 Feel free to ask me a question: [send me an email](mailto:Huub@heerdebeer.org)!

+-   *I get an error like "'values\_at': no implicit conversion of String into Integer (TypeError) from lib/paru/filter/document.rb:54:in 'from\_JSON'"*

+    The most likely cause is that you're using an old version of Pandoc.
+    Paru version 0.2.x only supports pandoc version 1.18 and up.
+In pandoc version 1.18 there was a breaking API change in the way filters worked.
+Please upgrade your pandoc installation.